 • independently reports to ministerial bodies and to the public;

 • facilitates the sharing of expertise, knowledge and practice; and

 • consults with relevant stakeholders on the means by which inspections and reporting will occur, in order to prevent torture and other cruel, inhuman or degrading treatment or punishment of people in detention.

 The Commonwealth Ombudsman also acts as the NPM body for Commonwealth primary places of detention, including immigration detention facilities, AFP cells in the external territories, and military detention facilities.

 Who can make a complaint?

-Where people with any kind of disability – physical, intellectual or psychiatric – are concerned, help with making complaints may be available through the Victorian Office of the Public Advocate (www.publicadvocate.vic.gov.au) (or a corresponding body in other states or territories).
+Where people with any kind of disability – physical, intellectual or psychiatric – are concerned, help with making complaints may be available through the Victorian Office of the Public Advocate (www.publicadvocate.vic.gov.au).
 For more information, see “The Public Advocate” in Disability: asserting your rights.

 The Commonwealth Ombudsman can investigate the “administrative actions” of: